Buck has a number of fundamental concepts:

-- A build rule is a procedure for producing an output file from a set of input files.
+- A build rule describes how to produce an output file from a set of input files.
 Most build rules are specific to a particular language or platform.
 For example, you would use the

-- A build target is a string identifier for a build rule.
-It can be thought of as a "URI" within a project using Buck.
+- A build target is a string that uniquely identifies a build rule.
+It can be thought of as a URI for the build rule within the Buck project.

 Every build rule can have zero or more dependencies.
 You can specify these dependencies using, for example, the

-deps.
 These dependencies form a directed graph, called the target graph.
 Buck requires the graph to be acyclic.
 When building the output of a build rule, all of the rule's transitive dependencies are built first.
 This means that the graph is built in a "bottom-up" fashion.
-A build rule knows only who it depends on, not what depends on it, which makes the build graph easier to reason about.
-This helps Buck identify independent subgraphs that can be built in parallel, as well as determine the minimal set of build rules that need to be rebuilt.
+A build rule knows only which rules it depends on, not which rules depends on it.
+This makes the graph easier to reason about and enables Buck to identify independent subgraphs that can be built in parallel.
+It also enables Buck to determine the minimal set of build targets that need to be rebuilt.

-Buck is designed for building multiple deliverables from a single repository (a monorepo) rather than across multiple repositories.
-It has been Facebook's experience that maintaining dependencies in the same repository makes it easier to ensure that all developers have the correct version of all of the code, and simplifies the process of making atomic commits.
+It is Facebook's experience that maintaining all dependencies in the same repository makes it easier to ensure that all developers have the correct version of the code, and simplifies the process for making atomic commits.